 Early on, it was clear that Mr. Zavitsanos would be a trailblazer.
 In 1998, he tried to verdict what is believed to be the first same sex harassment case, recovering more than $1 million in damages and fees for his client.
 In 2002, he won a month-long business tort case involving 1,000 exhibits that he managed to turn into a “paperless” trial by using the latest technology.
 It was the first such complex 100 percent paperless case in the Dallas district courts.

 Since then, the firm has stacked up increasingly bigger wins in disputes involving hundreds of millions or billions of dollars.
 A particularly tangible example of the firm’s success came in 2009 when the general counsel of National Oilwell Varco, a company that had lost a trial to Zavitsanos a year earlier, hired the firm.
 “It was the first and only time I’ve ever hired a law firm that had beaten us in court,” the GC said.

 These are some of the results of Mr. Zavitsanos’ cases:

 - In 2014, Enterprise Products Operating LLC hired Mr. Zavitsanos in a $45 million pipeline case when it became clear this case was going to trial.
 He and AZA replaced a BigLaw firm.
 He immediately shifted the pre-trial strategy to focus on destroying the defenses arising out of the failed construction of underground pipelines designed to carry gasoline and other products.
-AZA will take this case to trial and expects to force defendants to compensate its client for repair costs.
+AZA successfully settled the case on favorable terms for its clients less than two months before trial.